AceandGaming/swarmtunes-server/CONTRIBUTING.md

 ## Setup

 [Python](https://www.python.org/) is required to run this project.
-We strongly recommend using [uv](https://docs.astral.sh/uv/) to manage this project.
+Optionally [uv](https://docs.astral.sh/uv/) can be used to manage this project.

 1. Fork the project